What You Need to Know about Long-Term Care

 Low-income retirees with assets below certain thresholds may be eligible for long-term care services through Medicaid.

-You probably don’t know this about long term care: If you don’t have long-term care insurace, part of what the Vicknair Law Firm does for its clients is to get clients quailified for Medicaid.
+You probably don’t know this about long term care: If you don’t have long-term care insurance, part of what the Vicknair Law Firm does for its clients is to get clients qualified for Medicaid.
 The best (and the least costly) approach is to engage in advanced planning long before you need it.

 President Joe Biden also called for $400 billion in Medicaid funding for home and community-based care as part of the American Jobs Plan, and separately, House and Senate Democrats introduced bills supporting Biden’s agenda in June.

-To learn more read: Is Assisted Living or Memory Care a Better Choice? and Will Democrats Pass Medicare Expansion?
+If you liked this article, “What You Need to Know about Long-Term Care”, read: Is Assisted Living or Memory Care a Better Choice? and Will Democrats Pass Medicare Expansion? and Is a Rollover IRA a Good Idea? and Estate Planning and Cryptocurrency

 Reference: CNBC (Aug.
 26, 2021) “Most retirees will need long-term care.
 These are the best ways to pay for it”